DataScienceNigeria/DSN-AI-Bootcamp-2024-Qualification-Project-Participation-and-Hackathon/ML with Azure-Python.md

 ## Join the DSN AI Bootcamp 2024 Qualification Hackathon

-To participate in this exciting hackathon, head over to the official hackathon page at https://zindi.africa/competitions/microsoft-x-data-science-nigeria-2024-ai-bootcamp-qualification-hackathon
+To participate in this exciting hackathon, head over to the official hackathon page (Please note that we are currently updating the hackathon Page and you will be notified on when it is now available)

 ## Submission Requirements